-Different learning styles (auditory, visual, tactile and kinaesthetic) are represented in planning.
-Activities are planned to match individual learning styles.
-Planning is differentiated to meet all levels of learning.

-Pupil's work is marked using 'wow' and 'now' comments, making next steps very clear.
-Learning marked daily to inform the learning for the following day.
-Pupils are given time to respond to teacher's marking.
-Pupils systematically reflect on their own learning using a traffic light system.

-A consistency of routine across the school.

-Positive behaviour management strategies.

-Key vocabulary for literacy and numeracy is permanently on display in classrooms.

-Literacy and Numeracy working walls are permanently displayed to support children's current learning.

-Topic related vocabulary is displayed as appropriate.

-A range of resources are easily accessible in each classroom.
-Ideas/information is recorded in different ways.

-Pupils are rewarded for making positive choices in weekly celebration assemblies and whole class rewards.
+- ✓ Different learning styles (auditory, visual, tactile and kinaesthetic) are represented in planning.
+Activities are planned to match individual learning styles. - ✓ Planning is differentiated to meet all levels of learning. - Pupil's work is marked using 'wow' and 'now' comments, making next steps very clear.
+Learning marked daily to inform the learning for the following day. - ✓ Pupils are given time to respond to teacher's marking.
+Pupils systematically reflect on their own learning using a traffic light system. - ✓ A consistency of routine across the school. - ✓ Positive behaviour management strategies. - Key vocabulary for literacy and numeracy is permanently on display in classrooms. - ✓ Literacy and Numeracy working walls are permanently displayed to support children's current learning. - ✓ Topic related vocabulary is displayed as appropriate. - ✓ A range of resources are easily accessible in each classroom. - ✓ Ideas/information is recorded in different ways. - Pupils are rewarded for making positive choices in weekly celebration assemblies and whole class rewards.

-funding.

-Online programmes e.g. 'Nessy' to support reading and spelling.
-Special access arrangements are put into place for SATs at end of Y6.
+- ✓ Online programmes e.g. 'Nessy' to support reading and spelling. - ✓ Special access arrangements are put into place for SATs at end of Y6. - Occupational therapist. - √ 1:1 Speech and language support. - ✓ Pre teaching of specific vocabulary, concepts or methods. - ✓ All interventions/targets/strategies recommended by external professionals are put into place and monitored. - ✓ A brief over view of the needs of all SEND pupils in each class is available for supply teachers. - ✓ Visual timetables. - ✓ Coloured overlays. - ✓ Individual quiet zones outside of the classroom. - ✓ Social, emotional and mental health interventions. - ✓ Outdoor learning mentor opportunities.

-- CAMHS

-- BLOOM

-- Dyslexia team

-- Occupational therapist.

-1:1 Speech and language support.
-Pre teaching of specific vocabulary, concepts or methods.

-All interventions/targets/strategies recommended by external professionals are put into place and monitored.

-A brief over view of the needs of all SEND pupils in each class is available for supply teachers.

-Sensory resources - brain break boxes in classrooms.

-Timetabled and flexible proprioceptive breaks.

-Visual timetables.

-Coloured overlays.

-Sensory resources.

-Individual quiet zones outside of the classroom.

-Social, emotional and mental health interventions.

-Outdoor learning mentor opportunities.